Seasonal Allergies in Dogs & Cats

 Allergy shots

 In some cases, it may be possible to desensitize your pet to the offending allergens through a series of "allergy shots" or allergen-specific immunotherapy (ASIT).
 To receive allergy shots, your pet would need to undergo testing with a dermatologist to determine what your pet is allergic to.
-Improvement can take six months to one year, so dogs taking allergy shots often receive other treatments in the meantime.
+Improvement can take six months to one year, so pets taking allergy shots often receive other treatments in the meantime.

 Omega-3 fatty acids or fish oil